Conserve, Restore, and Enhance.

 How We Achieve Impact

-The Staying Connected Initiative (SCI) is an international public-private partnership that works to maintain landscape connectivity across the Northern Appalachian – Acadian Region of the U.S. and Canada.
-By supporting a collaborative community of practice, SCI partners are improving the practice of connectivity conservation across six strategic priorities.
+The Staying Connected Initiative (SCI) is an international public-private-academic partnership that works to maintain landscape connectivity across the Northern Appalachian – Acadian Region of the U.S. and Canada.
+We facilitate a collaborative community of practice along with partner coordination and collaboration at multiple scales, advancing important connectivity work across the region through an integrated, cross-cutting approach consisting of six primary strategies.

 The Need

-Wildlife are constantly on the move to find food, shelter, and mates, establish new territories, and shift their home ranges in response to climate change.
-The degree to which a landscape facilitates or impedes wildlife movement is what defines the connectivity of that landscape.
+Wildlife are constantly on the move to find food, shelter, and mates, to establish territories, and increasingly, to seek refuge from climate change.
+The degree to which a landscape facilitates or impedes wildlife movement is what defines the relative connectivity of that landscape.

 The Problem

-Unfortunately, modern development in the form of new roads, urban spawl, and industrial infrastructure is fragmenting the forests, wetlands, and other habitats that our wildlife call home.
-In the face of increasing habitat fragmentation, it is often up to us, acting locally, to maintain and improve the landscape connections that wildlife depend on.
+Unfortunately, new development like roads, housing, and industrial infrastructure is fragmenting and degrading the forests, wetlands, and other natural habitats and processes that sustain wildlife and healthy human communities.
+In the face of increasing habitat loss and fragmentation, it is up to everyone of us to act to maintain and improve the local and regional landscape connections that we all depend on.

 Our Approach

-That’s why the Staying Connected Initiative takes a collaborative approach to achieving connectivity conservation.
-We empower with individuals, communities, and organizations across the Northern Appalachian – Acadian Region to deliver effective solutions that promote a healthy, connected landscape for the five million people and uncounted millions of plants and animals that call it home.
+That’s why the Staying Connected Initiative takes a collaborative approach to achieving connectivity conservation and restoration.
+We empower individuals, communities, and organizations across the Northern Appalachian – Acadian Region to deliver effective solutions that promote a healthy, connected landscape for people and wildlife, now and in the future.

 The Outcome

-The collective achievements of the SCI partnership result in direct benefits for both nature and local communities, including improving the safety of our roads and highways, supporting natural resource-based economies, and promoting human-wildlife co-existence in ways that allow both people and wildlife to thrive
+The collective achievements of the SCI partnership result in direct benefits for both nature and local communities, including improving the safety of our roads and highways, supporting nature-based economies, and promoting human-wildlife co-existence in ways that allow both to thrive.

 Where We Work